 Dr Sushma: “The mode of delivery is not going to change depending on whether the mother-to-be has PCOS/PCOD or not.
 There is no specific indicator for the C-section because of Polycystic Ovary Disease (PCOD), but patients with Polycystic Ovary Disease (PCOD) are prone to have high blood pressure, diabetes, and risk of preterm delivery, and that could impact the mode of delivery.
 In such cases, the babies can be underweight, premature, and need neonate care.”

-Dr Sushma: “Patients with long term Polycystic Ovary Syndrome (PCOS) are prone to have high blood pressure, diabetes and cardiac problems.”
+Dr Sushma: “Patients with long-term Polycystic Ovary Syndrome (PCOS) are prone to have high blood pressure, diabetes and cardiac problems.”

-1. Weight Loss to Restart Ovulation
+1. Weight Loss To Restart Ovulation

 Women with PCOS who are overweight are more likely to experience more severe anovulation, going months between periods.
 Regular exercise and a special PCOS diet can help.
 Research has found that women who have lost weight have a great chance of having fertility treatment success.
 Losing weight isn’t easy for anybody, and it may be even more difficult for those with PCOS.
 Also, not all women with PCOS are overweight.
 Watch this video to learn 3 yoga asanas to practice if you have PCOS.

 Some women with PCOS need medications to help them conceive.
 If you’re insulin-resistant, taking the diabetes drug metformin can treat insulin resistance and may help you lose weight.
 Clomid is the most commonly used fertility drug overall, and also the most commonly used treatment for women with PCOS.
 Gonadotropins, an injectable fertility drug, is also used as a treatment option.